April 1 – M6P 4A2

 Location: Not quite under the north side of the bridge at Shaw and Dupont (with a narrow sidewalk, I opted to play where there was more space, not-under the bridge)

 Today was cold and wet.
 I noticed it immediately on my fingers, especially when the wind touched them.
 Today I decided to break open a pack of hand-warmers to stick in my gloves, along the backs of my hands.
 Even so, I had to take long breaks to keep my hands functional.
 I suspect that the hand-warmers would be more effective if they were left in my pockets, shielded from the elements.
 I could then go into my (very warm) pockets for quick breaks… Something to try next time!
 This location had a mix close street noise, some natural reverberance, and steady foot traffic.
-A few folks stopped today, but highlights included: a mother + toddler duo (who danced along to a part of the set), a local politician (who expressed confusion about playing in this location, for money-making reasons, before leaving his flyer), and an employee from a nearby store (who heard some music during their break, and went searching for the source).
+A few folks stopped today, but highlights included: a mother + toddler duo (who danced along to a part of the set), a local politician (who expressed their confusion about choosing to play in this location, for money-making reasons, before leaving his flyer), and an employee from a nearby store (who heard some music during their break, and went searching for the source).

 Date: Saturday, April 6th